 The MSc in Applied Linguistics and Second Language Acquisition is a popular course which introduces students to key issues within the field of Applied Linguistics with a focus on topics relating to second language learning.
 The topics represented within the course draw from some of the related disciplines within Applied Linguistics such as Psycholinguistics, Education (Language Teaching/Learning), Linguistics, and Sociolinguistics.
-The course is a full-time Masters programme delivered over 1 academic year.
+The course is a full-time Masters programme delivered over one academic year.

 Students who would be ideally suited to take this course would be those who are:

 - graduates in a discipline related to Applied Linguistics and who wish to further their academic study with a focus on language learning and SLA;

 - graduates of related disciplines who have an interest in the learning and teaching of English and foreign languages;

 - teachers of English as a Second Language and/or Foreign Languages in all phases of education;

 - educationalists interested in the study of a second language.